amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 I have a little homework for you:

-> Can you try with a permutation with 11 characters? ;) Comment below what happened to your computer!
+> Can you try with a permutation with 11 characters? ;) Comment below on what happened to your computer!

 ## All running complexities graphs